MSLNZ/msl-loadlib/README.rst

 library from 64-bit Python.

-MSL-LoadLib is a pure-python package, but, `Python for .NET`_ depends on the .NET Common Language Runtime (CLR) on Windows and Mono Runtime on Linux and macOS and Py4J_ depends on having a `Java Virtual Machine`_ installed.
+MSL-LoadLib is a pure-python package, but, `Python for .NET`_ depends on the .NET Common Language Runtime (CLR) on Windows and Mono Runtime on Linux/macOS, and Py4J_ depends on having a `Java Virtual Machine`_ installed.

 Install